mignon-p/hs-plasma/README.md

 ./install-man.pl
 ```

-By default, it install the manpage in `~/.local/share/man/man1`.
+By default, it installs the manpage in `~/.local/share/man/man1`.
 However, you can specify a `--prefix`, and then it will install into `$prefix/share/man/man1`.
 For example:

 ```
 sudo ./install-man.pl --prefix=/usr/local